ShilpaThomas980/Hand-Finger-Movement/README.md

 ### 7. `shape_manager.py`
 - Manages automatic shape display and countdown.
-- Displays a countdown (3, 2, 1) before showing each shape.
 - Switches to the next shape every 8 seconds.
 - Calculates accuracy in real-time.

+### 8. `accuracy_box.py`
+- Displays a transparent Accuracy box on the screen.
+- Also shows the Accuracy and Next shape countdown from 3.

 ---